Winterizing Your Pontoon Boat: The Newbie’s Guide

 Time for the Water Again!

 Come next year, you'll be an absolute pro at winterizing your boat!
-More so it takes time!
+It takes time, though!

 But in the end, you'll be very happy the day you remove the cover to a well-maintained pontoon boat.